 Advisement and Counseling Services

-The Counseling Office provides ongoing advisement and proactive student development counseling services.
+The Advising Office provides ongoing advisement and proactive student development counseling services.

-When serving as advisors, counselors assist students in choosing and planning their coursework as it pertains to Hinds Community College and/or prospective senior college requirements.
-Counselors assist students in choosing majors and careers, and in meeting their educational and occupational goals.
+Advisors assist students in choosing and planning their coursework as it pertains to Hinds Community College and/or prospective senior college requirements.
+Advisors also assist students in choosing majors and careers, and in meeting their educational and occupational goals.

 - Academic advisement and educational planning